The Death Benefit in a ULIP is not guaranteed, i.e. the minimum is Sum Assured but the maximum may vary according to the fund performance.

 Sum Assured + Fund Value

-This is possible in a double benefit plan where both Sum Assured and Fund Value is payable to customer as death benefit.
-At any point of time, both Sum Assured and Fund Value would be paid out to the customer on account of death of the life insured, as shown in the diagram below.
+This is possible in a double-benefit plan where both Sum Assured and Fund Value are payable to the customer as the death benefit.
+At any point in time, both Sum Assured and Fund Value would be paid out to the customer on account of the death of the life insured, as shown in the diagram below.